apache/arrow-site/_posts/2022-10-19-arrow-flight-sql-jdbc.md

 ## Getting Involved

-The JDBC driver was merged for the Arrow 10.0.0 release, and the [source code][impl] can be found in the Arrow repository.
-Once Arrow 10.0.0 is released (which is planned for October/November 2022), official builds of the driver will be available as part of the Arrow libraries.
+The JDBC driver was merged for the [Arrow 10.0.0 release][TODO], and the [source code][impl] can be found in the Arrow repository.
+Official builds of the driver are [available on Maven Central][TODO].
 Dremio is already making use of the driver, and we're looking forward to seeing what else gets built on top.
 Of course, there are still improvements to be made.
 If you're interested in contributing, or have feedback or questions, please reach out on the [mailing list][ml] or [GitHub][github].

 To learn more about when to use the Flight SQL JDBC driver vs the Flight SQL native client libraries, see this section of Dremio's